Stephen P. Anderson is a design leader focused on workforce learning and organizational development.

-For nearly two decades, Stephen has worked in most areas of product strategy & design, both on the frontline and leading teams to create great experiences.
-His messages are often timeless in their application, with recurring themes of learning through play, entrepreneurialism, and human behavior threaded throughout his diverse body of work.
+For more than two decades, Stephen has worked in most areas of product strategy & design, both on the frontline and leading teams to create great experiences.
+His messages are often timeless in their application, with recurring themes of learning through play, entrepreneurialism, and human perception threaded throughout his diverse body of work.

-As a presenter (and former grade-school teacher), Stephen is known for sharing original ideas that inspire attendees and leave them challenged with practical tools that can be used in the workplace.
+As a keynote speaker (and former gradeschool teacher), Stephen loves to explore the quirky connections between games, play, learning, interactive visualizations, and other exciting topics.
+He is known for sharing original ideas that inspire attendees and leave them challenged with practical tools that can be used in the workplace.

 Stephen is available for training, talks and workshops — at conferences and for organizations.